intel/llvm/sycl/doc/design/CompileTimeProperties.md

 When a property on a global variable needs to be represented in SPIR-V, we generally translate the property into a SPIR-V **OpDecorate** instruction for the corresponding module scope (global) **OpVariable**.
-If the property is applied onto a nested property it will still be translated into a SPIR-V **OpDecorate** instruction but will just be applied onto the result of a SPIR-V **SpecConstantOp** call.
+If the property is applied on any of the nested member variables of the global variable it will still be translated into a SPIR-V **OpDecorate** instruction but will just be applied onto the result of a SPIR-V **SpecConstantOp** call.

 An LLVM IR global variable definition may optionally have a metadata kind of `!spirv.Decorations`.
 If it does, that metadata node has one operand for each